alzhuravlev/MockAppDemo/README.md

 }
 ```

-Just start `Activity1` and you get ready to use UI.
+Just start `Activity1` and you get ready to use UI loaded from [view_country.json](app/src/main/assets/MockApp/icountries/view_country.json)